 For something a bit more iconic, head inland to the resort town of Karuizawa or to Yamanshi’s Lake Kawaguchiko for postcard-perfect views of Mt Fuji.
 You can also use the pass to visit the famous Kusatsu Onsen town in Gunma.

-Craving some vitamin sea?
-Transportation to Izu is also covered.
+Planning a ski trip?
 Gala Yuzawa, known for its 16 ski and snowboard slopes, is also accessible with the pass in winter and spring.
 Presenting your JR Tokyo Wide Pass at the Gala Yuzawa Snow Resort will even get you a special discount on your gondola lift passes.

 You can purchase the JR Tokyo Wide Pass at JR Travel Service centres.
 The pass costs ¥10,180 for adults and ¥5,090 for children.
 Do note you’ll have to bring your foreign passport for verification.
 Japanese nationals cannot use the deal, so best stock up on some omiyage for your Japanese friends.
 Check out JR’s website for more details and information on routes.